Enzo-Unified/businesscentral/README.md

 * The __uri__ attribute is either the relative URI from the configuration or the full URI to the endpoint (ODataV4 requires the use of your Azure Tenant ID)
 * The __applyContentTx__ attribute is optional, and when set, transforms the HTTP Response into rows and columns automatically using the JSON Path provided

-When specifying a POST, PUT, or PATCH operation, the following addional attributes can be used:
+When specifying a POST, PUT, or PATCH operation, the following additional attributes can be used:

 * __httpPayload__: the body of the operation as a string
 * __httpContentType__: the content type in the body